-Quilling (or Paper Filigree) is a technique that consists in rolling paper strips on a slotted tool in order to make coils that can be given different shapes, such as circles, petals, leafs, etc. These can be used to decorate cards, frames, boxes etc., or make jewelry and other 3D objects.
+Quilling (or Paper Filigree) is a technique that consists in rolling paper strips on a slotted tool in order to make coils that can be given different shapes, such as circles, petals, leaves, etc. These can be used to decorate cards, frames, boxes etc., or make jewelry and other 3D objects.

 The slotted tool can be bought or made.
-One easy and cheap way to make your own tool is to slit a toothpick or pointy stick at one of its edges, then place it in an object (like a pen you don’t use anymore) in order to hold it better while using it.
+One easy and cheap way to make your own tool is to slit a toothpick or pointy stick at one of its ends, then place it in an object (like a pen you don’t use anymore) in order to hold it better while using it.
 But note that this might require replacing it once in a while as it can become weaker and break after using it for a longer time.
 You can view the slotted tools I use – the bought one and the handmade one – in the images below.

 If you are interested in any of my artwork listed on the website,